Akul86/e-commerce/client/README.md

 Node.js Express.js MongoDB (Mongoose)

 Features:
-Users can create accounts and log in
+Users can create accounts and log in,
-Browse products by category
+Browse products by category,
-Add products to shopping cart
+Add products to shopping cart,
-Place orders and view order history
+Place orders and view order history,
-Admin can add, update, and delete products
+Admin can add, update, and delete products,
-Responsive design works on phones and computers
+Responsive design works on phones and computers,

 # React + Vite